>> IMPORTANT CASE LAW: (Case Law decisions courtesy of www.Canlii.org *)

 2007 CanLII 9886 (ON SC)

-If you do a through internet search you'll see Vernon Beck does everything possible to be a 'public person/spectacle' even getting on Cable TV shows when a previous court decision shows that he is a semi-retired (in 2007) air conditioning consultant. (see case above: C.S. v.
+If you do a thorough internet search you'll see Vernon Beck does everything possible to be a 'public person/spectacle' even getting on Cable TV shows when a previous court decision shows that he is only a semi-retired (in 2007) heating/AC contractor. (see case above: C.S. v.
 M.S.
-2007Canlii6240 (ON SC) in para 109) He has no training or education to meddle in other people's business where a lawyer is needed.
-A court right or wrong will hold the direct involvement of layperson 'advocates' against you if you allow them into court with you or they attempt to speak during the proceeding.
-Just so you know!
+2007Canlii6240 (ON SC) in para 109) He has no legal training to meddle in other people's business where a lawyer is needed.
+In over 10 years he's made no effort to learn Case Law or court procedures misleading those seeking help.
+Right or wrong, a court will hold the direct involvement of layperson 'advocates' against you if you allow them into the courtroom or they attempt to speak during a CAS proceeding, etc. Just so you know!

 > Lawyer: Professional Misconduct, license revoked: